MariusCodeAcademy/MariusCodeAcademy.github.io/docs/sleep-cycle-simple-calculator/privacy-policy.md

 ## Contact

-If you have any questions, contact: marius752 (GitHub) or via the repository issues: https://github.com/MariusCodeAcademy/sleep-cycle-mk1
+If you have any questions, contact: MariusCodeAcademy (GitHub) or via the repository issues: https://github.com/MariusCodeAcademy/sleep-cycle-mk1